JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 the above is very similar to what we know already on the java libs with a few things worth explaining

-1. Mono: it is a reactive-streams publisher that at the end of it's processing returns (emits) a single item
+1. **Mono**: it is a reactive-streams publisher that at the end of it's processing returns (emits) a single item
-2. map: same thing as in java, transforms the input by applying a function
+2. **map**: same thing as in java, transforms the input by applying a function
-3. doOnNext: this is what will happen when the pipeline returns successfully
+3. **doOnNext**: this is what will happen when the pipeline returns successfully
-4. subscribe: think of this as a "let's do it" command, without subscribing nothing happens
+4. **subscribe**: think of this as a *"wait for it..."* command, without subscribing nothing happens

-so on the toy example above, we create a reactive stream out of a string, we convert it to upper case, next we print the result to console and... let's do it!
+so on the toy example above, we create a reactive stream out of a string, we convert it to upper case, next we print the result to console, and we subscribe to it.

 ### Reactive streams and functional programming meet strategy pattern
 we talked about delegation of implementation and what better to delegate than the strategy pattern...